chenweixiang/chenweixiang.github.io/_posts/2016-04-01-telecom-lte.md

 ### S10 Interface

+S10 is a control interface between the MMEs which will be very similar to the S3 interface between the SGSN and MME.
+The interface is based on Gn/GTP-Control (GTP-C) (interface between SGSN-SGSN) with additional functionality.
+It is used for user information transfer as well as MME relocation support.
+Refer to **TS 29.274 GTPv2-C**.

+S10 is a many-to-many interface.

 ### S11 Interface

+S11 is the interface between the MME and S-GW.
+The interface is based on Gn/GTP-Control (GTP-C) (interface between SGSN-GGSN) with some additional functions for paging coordination, mobility compared to the legacy Gn/GTP-C (SGSN-GGSN) interface.
+It is used to support mobility and bearer management.
+Refer to **TS 29.274 GTPv2-C**.

+S11 is a many-to-many interface.

 ### S5/S8 Interface

+S5/S8 is the reference point between S-GW and PDN-GW.
+It provides user plane tunneling and tunnel management.
+S8 is inter-PLMN variant of S5 interface.

 ### S6a Interface

+**TS 29.272**: Mobility Management Entity (MME) and Serving GPRS Support Node (SGSN) related interfaces based on Diameter protocol

 ### SGi Interface

+SGi is the reference point between the PDN Gateway (P-GW) and the packet data network.
+Packet data network may be an operator external public or private packet data network or an intra operator packet data network, e.g. for provision of IMS services.
+This reference point corresponds to Gi for 3GPP accesses.
+Refer to **TS 29.061**.

 # Technical Components of LTE-Advanced